CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/batch.md

 For each message that gets processed, the function:

-- Queries the `Task` table for all records where `next_action` is `batch` applying the `SKIP LOCKED` modifier to only grab records that are not already being processed by another invocation
+- Queries the `Task` table for all records where `next_action` is `batch` applying the `SKIP LOCKED` modifier to only grab records that are not already being processed by another invocation applying a limit corresponding the `maxReportCount`
 - Each report associated with the `Task` record is then downloaded and then all of them are merged into a single file
     - For FHIR receivers, the bundles are each appended on a new line following the `ndjson` format
     - For HL7 receivers, the messages are concatenated into a HL7 batch message